reinhardt021/firefly-app/README.md

 - [x] get background showing

 - [ ] frontend: React using Next.js
+how to get m1
+default to very little heard

+low volume
+but we should test it all
 - [ ] config: use Docker for front end & back end

 - [ ] menu: create higher contrast menu